Stephane-Peel/OBS-Keyb4Derby/README.md

 - Start "OBSTallyClientbyZoe.exe"
-- Setup your password and name of the scene to be advertised with the Tally light. as i'am as already mentionned a bad noob with .NET code it will probably advertise you with an error code, but it still work (tested on three different computers).
+- Setup your password and name of the scene to be advertised with the Tally light. as i'd already mentionned, i'am a bad noob with .NET code it will probably advertise you with an error code, but it still work (tested on three different computers).
 - Select the COM port of your Arduino in the software and Voila !

-Please remember that OBS must be in Studio Mode for the Tally Client to work.